Low cost, flat fee financial advisors like Clarity Capital Advisors have been around for years.

-Low-cost, flat fee financial advisors have been around for years, yet very few investors have heard of them.
 With historically high market valuations and very low interest rates contributing to lower future investment returns, wise investors do all they can to control investing costs.
-One of the best ways to do this is to avoid using a financial advisor that annually charges you a percentage of your assets (often 1% or higher).
-Some advisors will even charge sales commissions on top of a percentage of assets.
+One of the best ways to do this is to avoid using a financial advisor who charges you a percentage of your assets (often 1% or higher) annually.
+Some advisors charge sales commissions on top of a percentage of your assets.
 The common term for this practice is “fee-based” as opposed to “fee-only”.
-The good news is that you now have a viable alternative to high-cost, asset-based advisors that requires no sacrifice in the level of service received, Clarity Capital Advisors, a Flat-Fee, Fee-Only Wealth Management firm.
-However, if you were to broach this topic with a financial advisor, you may hear one or more of the following objections or rather, myths.
+The good news is that you now have a viable alternative to high-cost, fee-based advisors that requires no sacrifice in the level of service received, Clarity Capital Advisors, a Flat-Fee, Fee-Only Wealth Management firm specializing in retirement planning and asset management.
+However, if you were to broach this topic with a financial advisor who charges a percentage of your assets, you may hear one or more of the following objections or rather, myths.

 The best way to compensate a financial advisor is a percentage of the assets managed because it means that you and the advisor are "sitting on the same side of the table" or "when you do better, they do better" and the advisor will be incentivized to grow your assets.

 While asset-based compensation is usually preferable to a commission model that encourages unnecessary transactions, it is still problematic because the primary incentive it creates is for the advisor to gather as much of your assets as possible to collect higher fees.
 For example, it may make sense for you to pay down your mortgage or purchase a longevity annuity, but your advisor could discourage it because it would reduce the assets on which he can charge fees.
 As for growing assets via investment returns, your advisor has no control over what the financial markets will deliver.
 While recommending and implementing an appropriate asset allocation is certainly a valuable service, it need not cost you a high percentage of your assets year after year.